openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

-FigureÂ 1.Â Parts of the openSUSE team at SCALE9x
+Figure 1.
+Parts of the openSUSE team at SCALE9x